microsoft/onnxruntime/tools/ci_build/github/linux/docker/build_scripts/README.md

-All the files in this folder were copied from https://github.com/pypa/manylinux with two tiny changes:
+All the files in this folder were copied from https://github.com/pypa/manylinux (commit id 1858a1073fd9690546a442fde8bd3c4db8df1798) with two tiny changes:

 ```diff
 diff -r /data/bt/os/manylinux/docker/build_scripts/install-entrypoint.sh ./install-entrypoint.sh